Najiibcodes/eks-project/README.md

 ### DevOps Tools 🔧

-#### These are the tools we used to set up the infrastructure, automate deployments, and manage the applications's lifecycle:
+#### These are the tools I used to set up the infrastructure, automate deployments, and manage the applications's lifecycle:
 ##

 | Tool                       | Description                                                                  |